akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/synchronization.md

 As soon as you link a product to a supplier and you set a supplier reference for a product, the attributes mentioned above will be synchronized with the relevant Supplier Onboarder.
 Therefore, the product will be displayed in the relevant supplier Onboarder product grid.

 ## Product Models and variants
-To link a product variant to a supplier, you need complete the supplier reference and the supplier attribute as explained for products.
-The parent product model is send alongside with the product variant.
+To link a product variant to a supplier, you need to complete the supplier reference and the supplier attribute as explained for products.
+The parent product model is sent alongside with the product variant.
 You need to repeat the operation for each product variant of a product model to link variants to one or several suppliers.

 ::: warning
-When you link 2 variants of the same product model to 2 different suppliers, both of them are able to enrich the product model and send you proposals.
+When you link 2 variants of the same product model to 2 different suppliers, both suppliers can enrich the product model and they can send you proposals.
 :::

 # Assets